I am an immigrant. I emigrated from the United States to the United Kingdom on the 12th of December 1971.

 I did not flee a Middle Eastern War.
 I did not turf up at Heathrow claiming political persecution.
 Neither was I escaping a life of poverty in an African mud hut.
 In fact, if I had stayed in America I would probably be enjoying a comfortable country club existence.

 Nevertheless, I feel an affinity with African, Asian, Hispanic, or any person from any race or country who left their homeland to seek a new life.
-It is not easy to leave the safety net of cultural familiarity, and family ,and friends.
+It is not easy to leave the safety net of cultural familiarity, family and friends.

 I feel I have succeeded.
 I started an international news agency which launched the careers of well over a hundred journalists.
-My children are all a credit to me as are the 200 boys—many of them now young men– who have passed through my scout group over the past 17 years.
+My children are all a credit to me as are the 200 boys—many of them now young men — who have passed through my scout group over the past 20 years.